Dad and son

 Our child custody attorneys can assist you in custody fights, offering mediation services in addition to representation in court.

 The Dadvocates stand with fathers all over California.
 We'll help you maintain a loving and meaningful relationship with your children.
+Take action by booking a consultation today.

 Understanding Child Custody

-Time-sharing refers to the time that a child spends with each parent.
+• Time-Sharing: Time-sharing refers to the time that a child spends with each parent.

-Decision-making refers to choices about a child's upbringing, such as religion and education.
+• Decision-Making: Decision-making refers to choices about a child's upbringing, such as religion and education.

 Custody arrangements can involve a 50/50 split between both parents, but if one parent has their child more than half the time, they are known as the custodial parent; the other parent is referred to as the non-custodial parent.